A local lemma via entropy compression: Proof of Theorem

 i.e. the algorithm stops.
-Note that the condition (\ref{opa}) which ensures the algorithm to stop is exactly (\ref{condentr}) with greater or equal replacing strictly greater.
-Now note that $|{\cal F} _t|/k^t$ is the probability that after $t$ steps the algorithm is still running.
+The condition (\ref{opa}) which ensures the algorithm to stop is exactly (\ref{condentr}) with greater or equal replacing strictly greater.
+Now note that, if each entry of the vector ${\cal F} _t$ is selected uniformly and independently at random, then $|{\cal F} _t|/k^t$ is the probability that after $t$ steps the (random) EC-algorithm is still running.
 Let us suppose that inequality (\ref{opa}) holds strictly.
-I.e., let us suppose that there exists $\e>0$ such that $({ \phi_E'(\t)/k})\cdot\max_{l,\k} (d_l^{\k})^{1/(l-\k)}\le (1-\e)$.
+I.e., let us suppose that there exists $\e>0$ such that $({ \phi_\A'(\x)/k})\le (1-\e)$.
 Then the probability $P(t)$ that the algorithm is still running after $t$ steps can be bounded above as follows

 Let $t_0$ be the solution of the equation